innei-template/nest-http-prisma-zod/readme.md

 # Nest Http Template

+A NestJS template, which used the coolest and fastest stuff.

 ## Which Tech Stack In Use

-- Framework: NestJS (Based on Koa)
+- Framework: NestJS (Based on Fastify)
 - Language: TypeScript (Best practices, Not AnyScript)
 - Database ODM: Typegoose (Write schema once all in TypeScript)
 - Bundle Toolchain: @vercel/ncc Bundle (Bundle entry, go node_modules away)